 - freshly ground black pepper

-Meanwhile, put the eggs into a medium pan, cover with cold water and place over a high heat.
-Bring to the boil, then reduce the heat to low and simmer for about 3 minutes for runny eggs.
+Gently drop eggs into simmering water and leave for exactly 6 minutes.
 Meanwhile, get your egg cups ready – dippy eggs will wait for no one once they’re done!
 Using a slotted spoon, carefully remove the eggs and place in the cups, then tap each shell gently with a teaspoon and remove the tops.
-Serve straight away, with the griddled asparagus for dipping, salt and pepper on the side, and bread to mop up, if you like.
+Serve straight away, with steamed or sauteed asparagus for dipping, thin slices of toast, or both.
+Use plenty of salt and pepper.